amperity/amperity-docs/amperity_datagrid/source/destination_active_campaign.rst

           * - **Setting**
             - **Description**
           * - **List name**
-            - The name of a contacts list in |destination-name|.
+            - The name of an email list in |destination-name|.
 This can be the name of an existing list or a new list.
           * - **Enable verbose logs**
             - Select this option to return a log file that contains a list of email addresses that were not accepted by |destination-name|.